Multi-User Non-Linearly Separable Distributed Computing: Abstract

 \section{Abstract}

-The work considers the $N$-server distributed computing setting with $K$ users requesting functions that are arbitrary multi-variable polynomial evaluations of $L$ real (potentially non-linear) basis subfunctions.
-Our aim is to seek efficient task-allocation and data-communication techniques that reduce computation and communication costs.
-Towards this, we take a tensor-theoretic approach, in which we represent the requested non-linearly decomposable functions using a properly designed tensor $\TensorF$, whose sparse decomposition into a tensor $\TensorE$ and matrix $\mathbf{D}$ directly defines the task assignment, connectivity, and communication patterns.
-We here design an achievable scheme, employing novel fixed-support SVD-based tensor factorization methods and careful multi-dimensional tiling of subtensors, yielding computation and communication protocols whose costs are derived here, and which are shown to perform substantially better than the state of art.
+This paper considers an $N$-server distributed computing setting with $K$ users requesting functions that are arbitrary multivariable polynomial evaluations of $L$ real (potentially non-linear) basis subfunctions, where each function output is raised to a bounded power.
+Our aim is to seek efficient task allocation and data communication techniques that reduce computation and communication costs.
+To this end, we take a tensor-theoretic approach, in which we represent the requested non-linearly decomposable functions using a properly designed tensor $\TensorF$, whose sparse decomposition into a tensor $\TensorE$ and a matrix $\mathbf{D}$ directly defines the task assignment, connectivity, and communication patterns.

+We design a \emph{lossless} achievable scheme that integrates fixed-support SVD-based tensor factorization with multi-dimensional tiling of $\TensorE$ and $\mathbf{D}$, \ahmad{followed by} a bipartite graph matching-based recursive assignment of tiles.
+This step transforms an overlapping decomposition into a disjoint one and reduces the resulting sum rank of the tiles, thereby decreasing the number of required servers.
+Under mild dimensionality conditions, we derive an explicit zero-error characterization of the achievable system rate $K/N$.
+Numerical simulations demonstrate the computational and communication savings over existing state-of-the-art matrix factorization approaches across a wide range of system parameters.